FlyingRhenquest/RequirementsManager/README.md

 to do so.
 I'm just not sure that I want to do that every time an object is created, at the moment.

-Since this is basically all just nodes and we're planning to do a lot of stuff in Python or via REST (and eventually something like React,) this code smells a lot more like Java than a lot of the C++ I wrote.
+Since this is basically all just nodes and we're planning to do a lot of stuff in Python or via REST, this code smells a lot more like Java than a lot of the C++ I wrote.
 So if you're wondering why all the getters and setters are in there, that's why.
 It's very easy to just create and assemble nodes dynamically in Python, while attempting to do so in C++ would require compiling a program.
 I still want the underlying mechanisms to be fast and accessible to external sources from the same memory space, so it has to be in a language like C++.
 And I happen to *like* writing C++ code.

 ## Thread Safety